Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 • Kraakman, Reinier et al.: The Anatomy of Corporate Law, 3rd edition, Oxford 2017, Oxford University Press

-Assessment: Class participation and final exam
+Assessment: Class participation and final written exam

 Lecturer: Dr. Torsten Kindt, LL.M.
 (Stanford)